 He also said that he didn’t speak English and asked for someone who could speak Arabic to understand the situation, but nobody came.
 There were many officers in the station but the interviewee spoke about two officers in particular.

 One was nice, the other bad.
 The latter was male, around 1.90 meters with white skin a five-day beard, blue eyes, salt and pepper hair, being around 29 years old, and wearing a black uniform.
 He is the one who beat the respondent.
-The nice officer was a bald man with white skin, wearing the same uniform as his colleague.
+The nice officer was a bald man with white skin, also wearing a black uniform.

 From the police station, they were brought to the Bosnian-Croatian border around 20 km away from Velika Kladuša (BIH), arriving there at approximately 5.30 pm.
 The van was quite hot since the heater was on.
 The driver was driving fast, swerving from right to left, making them fall on both sides.
 Upon their arrival at the border, their phones were destroyed with a baton.
 Five officers were already present there and there was a fire in which they threw the group’s sleeping bags and phones.
 The officers shouted at them: